thebestwp/thebestwordpress/content/posts/security.md

 In order to discuss this topic effectively it is best to use the word "secure" as a verb rather than as an adjective.

-There is no such thing as a *secure website.*
+There is no such thing as a *secure website* on the internet.
-Every website needs to *be secured* from plausible threats without over-spending on security.
+Every website needs to *be secured* from plausible threats **without over-spending** on security.
 The degree to which each website should be secured must be individually assessed.

 > All software has vulnerabilities.